 Transmission of Data: Coursework, lectures, and information delivery by UMass involves transmission of data and information over the internet.
 Due to the inherent unreliable and unsecured nature of the internet and other telecommunication channels as a medium of data transmission, you acknowledge that such transmission may be delayed, interrupted, and/or intercepted.
-Regardless of any security measures undertaken, the MS ECE, Field Degree option at the University of Massachusetts Amherst, its operator, Shorelight-Minuteman, LLC, its parent Shorelight Education, LLC, and their group companies (the “Operator”) cannot and do not guaranty the privacy, security, or authenticity of any information transmitted over or stored in any system connected to the internet, including personally identifiable information.
+Regardless of any security measures undertaken, the MS ECE Live, 1+1 and 3+1+1 programs at the University of Massachusetts Amherst Global, its operator, Shorelight-Minuteman, LLC, its parent Shorelight Education, LLC, and their group companies (the “Operator”) cannot and do not guaranty the privacy, security, or authenticity of any information transmitted over or stored in any system connected to the internet, including personally identifiable information.

 Your Account: You are responsible for maintaining the confidentiality of your account and password, if applicable, and for restricting access to your computer.
 You agree to accept responsibility for all activities that occur under your account or password.